mkbaranovskyi/js/Miscellaneous/eventloop.md

 - When the time is due for a scheduled `setTimeout`, the task is to run its callback.
 - …and so on.

-Tasks are set – the engine handles them – then waits for more tasks (while sleeping and consuming close to zero CPU).

-**All microtasks** from the Jobs Queue are executed until the Job Queue is empty **after each message execution from the Macrotask Queue**.
+**All microtasks** from the Job Queue are executed until the Job Queue is empty **after each message execution from the Macrotask Queue**.
 Again:

 1. **One** function from the Macrotask Queue executed.
 2. **All** functions in the Microtask Queue executed.